 BME 3860 is the biomedical engineering mentored research course.
 It is intended to foster an ability to conduct research through work in a laboratory on a well-defined research project.
 The course is independent research, not independent study.
 The research may be either experimental or theoretical in nature or a combination of both and should be hypothesis driven.
 It must be conducted under the supervision of a BME faculty member or another faculty member approved by the course director.
 Students identify their own mentors and projects based on their research interests.
-Students must typically be of junior or senior standing to register for this course, but exceptions may be made for sophomores who obtain special permission from the Course Director and the Director of Undergraduate Studies (Dr. Craig Duvall).
+Students must typically be of junior or senior standing to register for this course, but exceptions may be made for sophomores who obtain special permission from the Course Director and the Director of Undergraduate Studies (Dr. Amanda Lowery).

 Students are expected to work 4 hrs/week per credit hour on the BME 3860 project (6 hrs/week per credit hour if summer).
 Students must attend one research seminar per semester per credit hour, preferably relevant to the research project (BME departmental seminars are recommended) and submit one Seminar Report per seminar (see here).
-Students must attend the associated lecture and present their work at a poster presentation at the end of the semester (see date below).
-Students also submit a final report summarizing their work at the end of the semester.
+Students must attend the associated lecture and present their work at the undergraduate research symposium at the end of the semester (see date below).
+Students also submit a manuscript summarizing their work at the end of the semester.

-The preceptor grade will account for 75% of the student's final grade.
-The remaining components will be Presentation (10%), Final Paper as graded by the course director (10%), and completion of progress and seminar reports (5%).
+The preceptor grade will account for 50% of the student's final grade.
+The remaining components will be Presentation at the symposium (20%), Final Paper as graded by the course director (15%), and project presentations, participation, and seminar reports (15%).
 Grades of incomplete (I) are not permitted.